-My entry into high throughput systems-scale genomics began as I was completing my postdoctoral fellowship with the creation of the first computer video-acquisition sequencing system.
-To develop appropriate base calling data interpretation algorithms, I was the first to describe and characterize sequence error rates within genomic data available with GeneBank.
-As a faculty member, mapping of DNase I-sensitive chromatin domains in human spermatozoa followed with in-depth developmental analysis using humanized animal models that showed a nick by topoisomerase II is one of the first events that readies a chromatin domain for transcription (1).
-My laboratory was one of the first to embrace a genome-wide systems approach to directly address whether we identified the exception or the rule.
+My entry into high throughput systems-scale genomics began with the creation of the first computer video-acquisition sequencing system as I was completing my postdoctoral fellowship.
+I was the first to describe and characterize sequence error rates within genomic data available with GeneBank as we were developing base calling data interpretation algorithms.
+As a faculty member, mapping DNase I-sensitive chromatin domains in human spermatozoa followed in parallel with an in-depth developmental analysis using humanized animal models.
+We showed topoisomerase II nicking is one of the first events that readies a chromatin domain for transcription (1).
+My laboratory was one of the first to embrace a genome-wide systems approach to directly address whether we identified the exception or the rule of the rule.
 This included the development of chromosome-specific aCGH to map genome-wide DNA/protein interactions supplemented with the 454 sequencing in collaboration with the Joint Genome Initiative as we transitioned to the Illumina Hi-Seq 2500.
 We have extended our capabilities to the 4D metamorphosis of the male gamete’s genome (2).
-Data acquisition and analysis required the creation of custom computer code that was not available when the projects were initiated.
-The goals of my program have been expanded to include understanding the contribution of paternal RNAs at fertilization to the development of a healthy child.
+Data acquisition and analysis continually required the creation of custom computer code that was not available when the projects were initiated.
+My program’s goals have expanded to include understanding how the delivery of paternal RNAs at fertilization contributes to the lifecourse of a healthy child.